PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Window Location

 PySimpleGUI computes the exact center of your window and centers the window on the screen.
-If you want to locate your window elsewhere, such as the system default of (0,0), if you have 2 ways of doing this.
+If you want to locate your window elsewhere, such as the system default of (0,0), you have 2 ways of doing this.
 The first is when the window is created.
-Use the `location` parameter to set where the window.
+Use the `location` parameter to set where the window should be.
 The second way of doing this is to use the `SetOptions` call which will set the default window location for all windows in the future.

 #### Multiple Monitors and Linux

 The auto-centering (default) location for your PySimpleGUI window may not be correct if you have multiple monitors on a Linux system.
-On Windows multiple monitors appear to work ok as the primary monitor the tkinter utilizes and reports on.
+On Windows, multiple monitors appear to work ok as the primary monitor the tkinter utilizes and reports on.

-Linux users with multiple monitors that have a problem when running with the default location will need to specify the location the window should be placed when creating the window by setting the `location` parameter.
+Linux users with multiple monitors that have a problem when running with the default location, will need to specify the location the window should be placed when creating the window by setting the `location` parameter.

 ### Window Size